The Queenside Castle: King Safety Explained

 The game of chess is a game of strategy; It involves both the art of attack and defence.
 Every chess players should possess adequate knowledge of both art and apply them in their games.

 One very important aspect of any chess game is “King Safety.”
 It’s not news that the king is the star of a chess game.
-If a king falls, the game ends.
-Therefore, the king must be protected at all costs.

 A very important move that promises king safety is known as CASTLING.
 There are two types of castling: